Understanding Docker Containers Before You Install

 $pdo = new PDO("mysql:host=$dbHost;dbname=$dbName", $dbUser, $dbPass);

 This is a common point of confusion when moving applications into Docker.
-The container running your application has its own network namespace and cannot reach localhost on the host machine.
-Using the service name from your compose file is the correct approach.
+The container running your application exists in its own network namespace.
+It cannot reach localhost on the host machine because localhost inside the container refers to the container itself, not the host.
+Using the service name from your compose file resolves this correctly.

 docker stats